 Netflix presented a considerable disruption to the business model of retail video rental chains.
 DVDs would be sent through the US Postal Service.
 Unlike Blockbuster for which late-fee was often a significant portion of its revenues, Netflix completely eliminated the late fee, with the incentive for returning for the customer being access to another DVD.
 Netflix’s products key differences were their lack of stores, instead mailing DVDs ordered online, and secondly not charging late fees.
 It was Blockbuster’s inability to compete with Netflix on these two counts that ensured that the upstart beat the established company in the home-entertainment ecosystem.

 Netflix offered their initial public offering (IPO) on March 24, 2002, bringing in $82.5 million.
 At the time the company was not profitable, making a loss of $4 million on $30.5 million of revenues.
-This was, however, an improvement over the previous years figures of loss of $38.6 million on revenues of $75.9 million.
+This was, however, an improvement over the history of Netflix compared to previous years figures of loss of $38.6 million on revenues of $75.9 million.

 In 2004 Blockbuster finally entered into the online DVD rental space.
 They also removed their late fees charges.
 However these two changes increased costs and reduced revenues, leading to activist shareholders led by Carl Icahn pressuring the CEO against the strategy.
 Blockbuster’s online initiative lost momentum and the late-fees was reinstated.